knative/docs/docs/getting-started/first-trigger.md

       kn trigger create cloudevents-player-filter --sink cloudevents-player  --broker example-broker --filter type=some-type
     ```

-    If you send a CloudEvent with type "some-type," it will be reflected in the CloudEvents Player UI.
-Any other types will be ignored by the Trigger.
+    If you send a CloudEvent with type "some-type," it is reflected in the CloudEvents Player UI.
+The Trigger ignores any other types.

     You can filter on any aspect of the CloudEvent you would like to.